shanevigil/openai-json/README.md

-# OpenAI-JSON: A Python OpenAI_JSON for Structured JSON Responses
+# OpenAI-JSON: A Python Library for Structured JSON Responses

 ![Build Status](https://github.com/shanevigil/openai-json/actions/workflows/test-build.yml/badge.svg)

 OpenAI-JSON is a Python package designed to streamline interactions with OpenAI's ChatGPT API by ensuring JSON responses conform to user-defined schemas.
 The package employs a hybrid approach using heuristic rules and machine learning to process JSON structures, handle variations, and deliver structured outputs.